-When you buy this policy, you can choose to increase your cover up to an unlimited amount under 'D.2 Cancelling or changing your journey before you leave' on page 43.
+When you buy this policy, you can choose to increase your cover up to an unlimited amount under D.2 Cancelling or changing your journey before you leave (page 44).
 Think carefully before you decide how much cover you need.
 To help you decide, make notes on what you've paid, or will have to pay before you leave, for the travel, accommodation, event tickets and tours you've booked.

-For example, if you chose a limit of \$5,000 for each journey, but spend \$15,000 on your journey, the most you can claim is \$5,000 if you have to cancel that journey.
+For example, if there are two paying persons on the policy and you chose a limit of \$5,000 for each paying person for each journey, but spend \$15,000 on a journey, the most you can claim is \$5,000 for each paying person if you cancel that journey.